CommonJS Module Resolution

 }

-The resolution of #-prefixed specifiers works differently from bare specifiers.
-Node doesn't climb the filesystem looking for node_modules directories.
-Instead, it finds the nearest package.json to the calling file (walking upward from the file's directory), reads the "imports" field from that package.json, and resolves the mapping.
-If the nearest package.json doesn't have an "imports" field, the specifier fails immediately.
-There's no fallback to other package.json files higher in the tree.
+Resolution for #-prefixed specifiers is different from bare package resolution.
+Node does not climb the filesystem looking for node_modules.
+It finds the nearest package scope for the calling file, reads the "imports" field from that package's package.json, and resolves the mapping.
+If that package has no matching "imports" entry, the specifier fails immediately.
+Node does not fall back to package.json files higher in the tree.

-This scoping is intentional.
-The "imports" field belongs to a single package.
-A dependency can define its own #-prefixed mappings without conflicting with yours.
-Package A's #utils and Package B's #utils resolve independently, each reading from their own package.json.
+That scoping is intentional.
+The "imports" field belongs to one package.
+A dependency can define its own #utils mapping without conflicting with yours, because Package A's #utils and Package B's #utils each resolve against their own nearest package scope.

 NODE_PATH

 NODE_PATH is an environment variable containing additional directories to search for modules.
-It's a colon-separated list on Unix, semicolon-separated on Windows.
-Directories in NODE_PATH are searched after the climbing algorithm exhausts all node_modules directories.
+It is colon-separated on Unix and semicolon-separated on Windows.
+Directories in NODE_PATH are searched after the normal node_modules climbing algorithm is exhausted.

 NODE_PATH is legacy.
 The Node docs describe it as "for compatibility reasons" and recommend against using it.
-In practice, you'll encounter it in a few specific situations: Docker containers with shared module directories, monorepo setups that predate npm workspaces, and CI environments with pre-cached dependencies.
-But for normal development, node_modules is the expected mechanism.
+You may still see it in Docker containers with shared module directories, monorepo setups that predate npm workspaces, or CI environments with pre-cached dependencies.
+For normal development, node_modules is the expected mechanism.

-Beyond NODE_PATH, there are a few more global locations Node checks as a last resort:
+Beyond NODE_PATH, Node has a few more global locations it can check as a last resort:

 require.resolve()